serdec/e-commerce-catalog/README.md

-# Javascript Developer coding challenge
+# E-Commerce Fast Loading Catalog

 You can find a deployed version of this project at https://e-commerce-catalog.vercel.app/page/1